exonum/exonum/.github/ISSUE_TEMPLATE.md

 Provide as much information as possible:

-- Code snippets that cause problem.
+- Code snippets that cause the problem.

-- Full backtrace of bug (run with enviroment variable RUST_BACKTRACE=full).
+- Full backtrace of the bug (run with enviroment variable RUST_BACKTRACE=full).

 - Log (run with enviroment variable RUST_LOG=trace).

-- Other info that could help us to find a problem.
+- Other info that could help us to find the problem.